-To explain Okpan’s disco music is a challenge but it must be attempted.
-Okpan music is a combination of vocal and percussive music.
-Okpan’s band like most Urhobo and traditional bands along coastal West Africa are constituted of a singer, a battery or more of percussion instruments and an Isologu.
-The percussion instruments include tom-toms [igede], graduated [agogo] gongs and shekere [akitse].
-Fred Onovwerosuoke, an expert on Urhobo music, calls the Isologu, the thumb piano.
-This is an accurate description because of the constitution of the instrument and its sounds are produced and controlled by thumbing and fingering.
-Like the piano, the Isologu is also a percussion instrument.In Okpan’s band, the Isologu is used more like a bass guitar or contrabass.
-We all remember Fela’s quip “Second bass, jare” and we know how it sounds.
+To describe Okpan’s disco music is a challenge, but I will try.
+Okpan’s music is a combination of vocal and percussive music.
+Okpan’s band, like most Urhobo and many traditional bands along coastal West Africa, includes a singer, a battery or more of percussion instruments and an isologu.
+The percussion instruments include igede [tom-toms], agogo [graduated gongs], and akitse [shekere].
+Fred Onovwerosuoke, an expert on Urhobo music, calls the isologu, the thumb piano.
+It is an accurate description because of the constitution of the instrument.
+It produces sounds by thumbing and fingering.
+Like the piano, the isologu is also a percussion instrument.
+Okpan’s band uses the isologu more like a bass guitar or contrabass.
+We may remember Fela’s quip “Second bass, jare,” and many know how it sounds.

-Like is evident in Dibango’s Soul Makossa and in Fela’s music, Okpan’s singing phraseology and choruses are often interjected with onomatopoeia or normal lyrics that have an onomatopoeic effect.
-Okpan often uses such phraseology as a facilitator of lift for dance.
-“Agba Agba Agba Agba Agba!”, “Yagha Yagha iyogho, Yagha yagha iyogho”, et al have a big lift effect.
-Okpan is a master of onomatophilia, he has an uncanny ability to pronounce everyday Urhobo names and nicknames and make them sound both interesting and novel.
-He either enjoyed the names he was calling out or made people enjoy them.
-In fact, an important expectation of Okpan’s music was what names he would call out.
-Imac Malli, Last Mugu, So Good, Uncle Baba, Afrogus, Orhurhu Standard, Sakpakpobi, Ighereka and so many others are all unusual nicknames found in Okpan’s songs but perhaps the most extraordinary is Orodekor rodogogoro [The snake that drinks gin!].
+As is explicit in Dibango’s Soul Makossa [mamase mamasa mamakusa] and Fela’s music [kedikeke], Okpan’s singing phraseology and choruses get interspersed with onomatopoeic effects.
+Okpan often uses such splashes to ease the lift for the dance.
+“Agba Agba Agba Agba Agba!”, “Yagha Yagha iyogho, Yagha Yagha iyogho,”, and so on have a big lift effect.
+Okpan is a master of onomatophilia, and he has an uncanny ability to pronounce common Urhobo names and nicknames and make them sound both interesting and novel.
+Okpan either enjoys the names called out or makes people enjoy them.
+An important expectation of Okpan’s music is the names of persons he will call out.
+Immac Malli, Last Mugu, So Good, Uncle Baba, Afrogus, Orhurhu Standard, Sakpakpobi, Ighẹrẹka, Ikpurin and other are the unusual nicknames Okpan uses in his songs.
+But the most extraordinary is Ọrọdekọ r’odogogoro [The black mamba that drinks gin!]; the snake is a frightening creature.
+What if it was drunk?
 It was not till I got into the music of Okpan did I realise name-mentioning could be a fine art too.